 Joining the Challenge & Building the Team

 At the time that we joined the competition there was just over 6 weeks left to deliver the final submission, and we had never built a mobile app before.
-While we both are technically literate, neither of us are coders either.
+While we both are technically literate, neither of us are coders.

-Fortunately, we had two developers in our network that had worked on a previous project.
+Fortunately, we had two solid developers in our network that had worked on a previous project.
 Neither of them had built a mobile app either, but there was an existing relationship and confidence in their ability to learn.
-If one has to choose between possible technical expertise or definite initiative and dependability, always go with the latter.
+If one has to choose between good technical expertise or great initiative and dependability, I typically go with the latter.

 Solve User Problems and Set Big Goals